xrd/rxdb-rollup-problems/README.md

 ## Missing Shim Errors ##

-After installing and loading the RXDB plus GraphQL libraries, and then building I see these errors:
+After installing and loading the RXDB plus GraphQL libraries, and then building I see these warnings where it tries to guess what to use for events, etc. It crashes when I run the generated code in the browser:

 ```
 $ yarn build